Download OpenAPI specification:Download

 As such, its explainability is one of the key strengths of the engine, which differentiates itself from other conventional machine learning models.

-By improving traditional decision/regression tree models with novel mathematics, aivis Response Analysis achieves a cutting edge performance in identifying the causes of disruptions or/and in finding the ways to accomplish the user defined goals, while requiring a minimum input/configurations from the users.
+By improving traditional decision/regression tree models with novel mathematics, aivis Response Analysis achieves cutting-edge performance in identifying the causes of disruptions and/or in finding the ways to accomplish user-defined goals, while requiring minimal input/configurations from the users.

 The engine generates an analysis report based on historical tabular data that includes data values that represents the user's objective such as a KPI.

-This documentation explains the usage and principles behind aivis Response Analysis to data and software engineers.
-For detailed API descriptions of docker images, web endpoints and SDK functions, please consult the reference manual of the regarding component:
+This documentation explains the usage and principles behind aivis Response Analysis for data and software engineers.
+For detailed API descriptions of docker images, web endpoints and SDK functions, please consult the reference manual of the relevant component:

 SDKs